Saint Hilda of Whitby

 Canvas print: All canvas prints are unmounted and printed on unstretched canvas with a 2” white border.

 For larger sizes please contact us.

 This Item SHIPS FREE anywhere in the USA

 Saint Hilda was an English princess, who at 33, consecrated her life to God as a nun.
 St. Bede chronicled her life of virtue and intellectual brilliance.
 She was the Abbess of a double monastery of monks and nuns that was a religious center that revered Scripture studies in Whitby.
-The last 7 years of her life she suffered from a high fever that didn’t stop her from doing her work.
+In the last 7 years of her life she suffered from a high fever that didn’t stop her from doing her work.
 She died peacefully in 680.